Crop Rotation Modeling for Deep Learning-Based Parcel Classification from Satellite Time Series: Introduction

-{\bf Multi-Year Agricultural Optimization.} Most of the literature on multi-year crop rotation focuses on agricultural optimization.
-These models generate suggested rotations according to expert knowledge \cite{dury2012models}, handcrafted rules \cite{dogliotti2003rotat}, or statistical analysis \cite{myersmodeling}.
-Other models are based on a physical analysis of the soil composition \cite{brankatschk2015modeling} such as the nitrogen cycle \cite{detlefsen2007modelling}.
-Aurbacher and Dabbert also take a simple economic model into account in their analysis \cite{aurbacher2011generating}.
+\paragraph{ Multi-Year Agricultural Optimization.} Most of the literature on multi-year crop rotation focuses on agricultural optimization, \ie improving agricultural practices aiming to improve yields.
+These models generate suggested rotations according to expert knowledge \cite{dury2012models}, handcrafted rules \cite{dogliotti2003rotat}, or statistical analysis \cite{myersmodeling}, while other models are based on a physical analysis of the soil composition \cite{brankatschk2015modeling} such as the nitrogen cycle \cite{detlefsen2007modelling}.
+Aurbacher and Dabbert also take a simple economic model into account in their study \cite{aurbacher2011generating}.
 More sophisticated models combine different sources of knowledge for better suggestions, such as ROTOR \cite{bachinger2007rotor} or CropRota \cite{Schonhar2011croprota}.
-The RPG Explorer software \cite{levavasseur2016rpg} uses a second order Markov Chain for a more advanced statistical analysis of rotations.
+The RPG Explorer software \cite{levavasseur2016rpg} uses a second-order Markov Chain for a more advanced statistical analysis of rotations.

-Given the popularity of these tools, it is clear that the careful choice of cultivated crops can have a significant impact on agricultural yields and is the object of a meticulous attention from farmers.
-This is reinforced by the multi-model, multi-country meta-study of Kollas \etal \cite{kollas2015crop}, showing that multi-year modelling allows for a significant increase in yield prediction.
-Consequently, we posit that a classification model with access to multi-year data will be able to learn inter-annual patterns to improve its accuracy.\\
+Given the popularity of these tools, it is clear that the careful choice of cultivated crops can substantially impact agricultural yields and is the object of meticulous attention from farmers.
+This is reinforced by the multi-model, multi-country meta-study of Kollas \etal \cite{kollas2015crop}, showing that multi-year modeling allows for a large increase in yield prediction.
+Consequently, we posit that a classification model with access to multi-year data will learn inter-annual patterns to improve its accuracy.\\